 Tailoring Your Tokens: Custom Attributes and Claims

 idently makes this easy.
-You can extend the User type in the TypeScript code with your own optional properties.
-For example, you might add specificRole or budget.
+You can just extend the claims section in the

 Still Simple at Heart